Skip to content

 QA/QC EngineerReviews for standards compliance

 Major operators (Shell, BP, Saudi Aramco, ExxonMobil) maintain standard pipe class libraries that get adapted for each project.
-ASME and API codes provide the baseline, but individual companies add their own requirements based on experience.
+ASME and API codes provide the baseline, but individual companies add their own requirements based on decades of field experience.

 Do Pipe Classes Specify Pipes Only?